-There are several ways to listen to music on Last.fm: via the Radio (where available), as previews, and directly from our artists and labels.
+There are several ways to listen to music on Last.fm: with the Last.fm Music Player, on demand via Spotify, and directly from our artists and labels.

-There are for example artist stations such as “Radiohead Radio” or global tag stations such as “Rock Radio” which will play you music related to whatever artist or tag (e.g. a genre) you choose.
-You can simply tune into a station here or click the radio buttons wherever you see them on the site, and just start listening to some stations that sound interesting to you.
+There are for example artist stations such as “Radiohead and similar” or global tag stations such as “Rock tag” which will play you music related to whatever artist or tag (e.g. a genre) you choose.
+You can simply tune into a station on the Listen page or click the station buttons wherever you see them on the site, and just start listening to some stations that sound interesting to you.

 Directly from artists and labels